 Sometimes you just need a little getaway, right?
 After months of a signature Chicago winter wreaking havoc on my psyche and my poor skin being just about as pale as can possibly be, I set my sights on something different.
 Something sandy, something beachy, something warm… something known as Fort Lauderdale!
+I had been looking at some hotels near FLL for a while since I knew I wanted to visit, and I’m so glad I did!

 One part Spring break mecca, one part megayacht capital USA, the FTL is a fine destination for those looking for a relaxing getaway, luxe vacation, or party time, alike.
 Personally, I think a little of all three should have a presence in a well-rounded trip, but you do you, babe.